 A few days after the arrests Yolande was escorted back to M. Corteel's pharmacy.
 Her face was swollen, and she had clearly been badly beaten.
 Corteel was asked about the whereabouts of money belonging to Yolande, but he faked ignorance and they left empty-handed.
-Gobeaux was refused permission to take food to her in prison, and her plans for her rescue were soon foiled, as Yolande was taken away from St Quentin to Paris before it could be carried out - the Gestapo were taking no risks with these prisoners.
+Gobeaux was refused permission to take food to her in prison, and her plans for her rescue were soon foiled, as Yolande was taken away from St Quentin to Paris before it could be carried out.
 Bieler received the worst treatment from his interrogators, but he refused to talk.
 After prolonged torture he was deported to Flossenberg concentration camp and executed in September 1944.

 Yolande was taken to Avenue Foch, the headquarters of the Sicherheitsdienst (German counter-intelligence services) for further interrogation, then to Fresnes prison.
 On 12 May Yolande and seven other SOE agents - Odette Sansom, Vera Leigh, Eliane Plewman, Diana Rowden, Madeleine Damerment, Sonia Olschanezky and Andrée Borrel - were transferred by train to Karlsruhe prison, just inside the German border; they were placed in separate cells, Yolande sharing with three other prisoners.
 According to later testimony, the thought of possible execution or death from Allied bombing began to fray her nerves, but she managed to distract herself with embroidery and drawing: with no writing materials available, she took to sketching their cell on toilet paper, using her own blood as ink.